AChin1311/AI_Project/README.md

 4. Then the service will run on the 9999 port, visit [http://localhost:9999](http://localhost:9999)
 5. Succeed! now you can input any hashtags to the top-right search bar!

-If you are interesting to our technical details, please check our poster.
+If you are interesting to our technical details, please check our poster (https://drive.google.com/file/d/0B13ab_fQ7QbjTV85aUpaR2F3M0k/view).

 ## Reference